Legal Matters

-When things don’t go to plan during childbirth, some parents have a daunting decision to make as to whether what happened was truly a tragic complication that was, unfortunately, unavoidable or could’ve been prevented through different care.
-Understanding the difference is crucial, not only for emotional reasons but also legal ones.
+When things don’t go to plan during childbirth, some parents have a daunting decision to make as to whether what happened was truly a tragic complication or something that could’ve been prevented through different care.
+Understanding the difference is crucial, not only for emotional reasons, but legal ones too.

 Medical negligence during childbirth occurs under a definition of legal parameters more than moral or emotional ones.
 Knowing what constitutes medical negligence during childbirth is crucial for those families who need to clarify their situation in the face of trauma.